What is functional

 This is why personalised care is a key approach of functional medicine.

-Everyone is different, so care is patient centred and personalised
+Everyone is different, so care is patient-centred and personalised

 Taking all of this into consideration is the reason why functional medicine is a deeply personalised approach.
 Rather than applying one protocol to many patients with the same health problem, functional medicine practitioners take the time to learn about each individual’s diet, lifestyle and health history (including family history) in order to develop a truly tailor-made treatment plan that matches their biochemical individuality.
 It’s about solving a person’s health puzzle rather than solving a condition.

-By combining their clinical expertise with the latest evidence in the scientific literature and their patient’s health narrative, functional medicine practitioners are able to create a strategy that is unique to each person.
+By combining their clinical experience with the latest evidence in the scientific literature and their patients’ health narrative, functional medicine practitioners are able to create a strategy that is unique to each person.
 This approach always considers ‘what will be right for this patient?’ and, as such, patients not only discover how to get their health back, but also how to live in alignment with what their body needs to be healthy.

 This means that two people with the same diagnosis will likely get a completely different treatment plan that targets the root causes and drivers of their condition.